 A benefit of using STS access tokens for temporary user authorization is for better management of user authorization.
 You do not need to create an RAM user account and password for the temporary user.
 The RAM user password always remains valid, but temporary users do not need to access resources for the long term.

-In addition, you can also authorize an RAM user to issue access tokens, using STS to further delegate authority to RAM users.
+Additionally, you can also authorize a RAM user to issue access tokens, using STS to further delegate authority to RAM users.

-Step 6: Let the primary account “take a good rest”
+Step 6: Let your account “take a good rest”

-Once your employees and application systems start to use RAM user accounts, you do not need to use the primary account for routine work anymore.
-We suggest that you do not create an AccessKey for your primary account to reduce the risk of leakage.
+Once your employees and application systems start to use RAM user accounts, you do not need to use your account for routine work anymore.
+We recommend that you do not create an AK for your account to reduce the risk of leakage.

-We also recommend you store your primary account password and MFA devices in the company’s safe to let them “take a good rest”.
+We also recommend that you store your account password and MFA devices in the company's safe to let them "take a good rest".